Friday, December 10, 2010

 New Belgium Bike Tour

-A costume is a mustcelebrating Halloween in the summerWe filled downtown DenverLoved the bike obstacle courseHappy belated Halloween from Indian Jones, a pro-rockclimber, a wealthy oil owner, a giant pumpkin, a Chilean miner and yours truly the purple treasure troll!
+Halloween (Indian Jones, a pro-rockclimber, a wealthy oil owner, a giant pumpkin, a Chilean miner and purple treasure troll)

 Dance seshs with friends in Denver